I skipped my dog’s grooming appointment for three months. Here’s what happened.

 - Doodle/poodle crosses (cockapoo, labradoodle): £50-£75 per session

-Self-service dog washes in the UK typically cost around £15-£22 per visit and provide the bath, shampoo, and dryer.
-You do the work yourself.
-It’s a decent option between professional grooms for maintaining coat condition.
+In the UK self-service dog washes usually cost around £15-£22 per visit.
+In this bath, shampoo, and dryer are provided.
+You have to do the work yourself.
+This is a decent option for maintaining coat condition among professional groomers.

-Most groomers charge extra for severe matting because it takes significantly longer and stresses the dog.
-De-matting a badly neglected coat can take 2-3 hours instead of the usual 1-2.
-Some groomers will refuse to de-mat and will shave the dog instead, which is what happened with Bruno.
+Most groomers charge extra for severe matting because it is time-consuming and stressful for the dog.
+De-matting a badly neglected coat can take 2-3 hours instead of the usual 1-2 hours.
+Some groomers refuse to de-matt and shave the dog, which is what happened to Bruno.

 What untreated grooming problems cost at the vet